mapbox/carmen-cache/API.md

 ### list

-lists the data in the memory cache object
+Lists the keys in the store of the MemoryCache Object

 **Parameters**